Black History Month

 Black History Month Events

 Each year, the University of Cincinnati curates a web page with many Black History Month events sponsored by campus organizations and departments.
-Many of the events have hybrid or all-virtual options for those who want to participate.

 Snapshots of Black UC Excellence